On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Numerical Experiments

 \end{itemize}

 For the two ADMM algorithms, we only consider the $n$-coordinate versions, i.e. each block consists of only one coordinate.
 We let the three tested algorithms start from the same random initial point $y^0 = [x^0; \lambda^0] $ (GD will start from $x^0$).
-To measure the performance, we define the iteration complexity $k$ to be the minimum $k$ so that the relative error
+To measure the performance, we define the epoch complexity $k$ to be the minimum $k$ so that the relative error

-where $\epsilon$ is a desired accuracy (we consider $10^{-2}$ and $10^{-3}$).
-For the two ADMM algorithms, one iteration refers to one round of primal and dual steps; for GD, one iteration refers to one gradient step.
-The total computation time should be proportional to the iteration complexity since GD and the two ADMM variants have similar per-iteration cost\footnote{In matlab simulations each iteration of GD takes much less time than a round of ADMM because matlab implements matrix operations much faster than a ``for'' loop.
-For a more fair CPU time comparison, one should use Python or C language. }: a gradient descent step $x^{k+1} = x^k - \alpha A^T(Ax-b)$ contains two matrix-vector multiplications and thus takes time $2N^2 + O(N)$, and an ADMM round also takes time $2N^2 + O(N)$ (the primal update step of ADMM takes time $2N^2 + O(N)$ and the dual update step of ADMM takes time $O(N)$).
-We test 1000 random instances for $N \in \{3,10\}$ and $300$ random instances for $N=100$, and record the geometric mean of the number of iterations.
+where $\epsilon$ is a desired accuracy (we consider $10^{-2}$ and $10^{-3}$\footnote{For high accuracy such as $\epsilon = 10^{-6}$, it takes too many epochs for the algorithms to converge when $n=100$ as most matrices we generated are highly ill-conditioned, so we do not report the results.
+Based on the limited experiments for high accuracy, similar gaps between RP-ADMM and GD are observed. }).
+For the two ADMM algorithms, one epoch refers to one round of primal and dual steps; for GD, one epoch refers to one gradient step.
+The total computation time should be proportional to the epoch complexity since GD and the two ADMM variants have similar per-epoch cost\footnote{In matlab simulations each epoch of GD takes much less time than a round of ADMM because matlab implements matrix operations much faster than a ``for'' loop.
+For a more fair CPU time comparison, one should use other programming languages such as C. }: a gradient descent step $x^{k+1} = x^k - \alpha A^T(Ax-b)$ contains two matrix-vector multiplications and thus takes time $2N^2 + O(N)$, and an ADMM round also takes time $2N^2 + O(N)$ (the primal update step of ADMM takes time $2N^2 + O(N)$ and the dual update step of ADMM takes time $O(N)$).
+We test 1000 random instances for $N \in \{3,10\}$ and $300$ random instances for $N=100$, and record the geometric mean of the number of epochs.
 In the table, ``Diverg.
-Ratio'' represents the percentage of tested instances for which cyclic ADMM diverges and ``CycADMM'' represents ``cyclic ADMM''.
-Note that for cyclic ADMM we only report the iteration complexity when it converges, while for RPADMM and GD we report the iteration complexity in all tested instances.
-If restricting to the successful instances of cyclic ADMM, we find that the iteration complexity of RPADMM does not change too much, while the iteration complexity of GD will be reduced (significantly in some settings).
+Ratio'' represents the percentage of tested instances for which cyclic ADMM diverges and ``CycADMM'' represents ``cyclic ADMM'' (note that RP-ADMM converges in all instances we tested, so its divergence ratio is 0).
+Note that for cyclic ADMM we only report the epoch complexity when it converges, while for RPADMM and GD we report the epoch complexity in all tested instances.
+If restricting to the successful instances of cyclic ADMM, we find that the epoch complexity of RPADMM does not change too much, while the epoch complexity of GD will be reduced (significantly in some settings).

 The simulation results are summarized in Table \ref{table simulation}.
 The main observations from the simulation are: \begin{itemize} \item For all random distributions of $A$ we tested, cyclic ADMM does not always converge even when $N$ is fixed to be $3$.
 For $N=100$ and many random distributions, cyclic ADMM diverges with probability $1$.
 This means that the divergence of cyclic ADMM is not merely a ``worst-case'' phenomenon, but actually quite common.
 When the dimension increases, the divergence ratio will increase.